An Algorithm for the Separation-Preserving Transition of Clusterings: The Overall Transition

 \section{The Overall Transition}

 Given two separable clusterings, an initial clustering $C^s$ and a target clustering $C^t$ with corresponding sites $s$ and $t$, our goal is to provide an algorithm that returns a sequence of separable clusterings representing a gradual transition from $C^s$ to $C^t$.
 The sequence corresponds to (constrained) LSAs that appear in a linear transition of the sites from $s$ to $t$.
+Two consecutive clusterings in this sequence differ only by a single exchange of items.
-Two consecutive clusterings in this sequence will only differ by a single (cyclical) exchange of items, and cluster sizes will stay between lower and upper bounds given by $C^s$ and $C^t$ throughout.
-See Section \ref{sec:contribution} for a motivation and justification of these choices for our approach.
-This section is dedicated to a description how this overarching strategy can be realized through polyhedral theory and methods of linear programming.

-In addition to a sequence of constrained LSAs our algorithm also returns a sequence of power diagrams where $P^\nu$ (uniquely) induces $C^\nu$ from the sequence and $\overline{P}^\nu$ is a shared power diagram for $C^\nu$ and $C^{\nu-1}$, for all $1 \leq \nu \leq \eta$.
+This section is dedicated to a description of how this overarching strategy can be realized through polyhedral theory and methods of linear programming.
+In addition to a sequence of LSAs our algorithm also returns a sequence of power diagrams where $P^\nu$ (uniquely) induces $C^\nu$ from the sequence and $\overline{P}^\nu$ is a shared power diagram for $C^\nu$ and $C^{\nu-1}$, for all $1 \leq \nu \leq \eta$.
+The computation of the power diagrams is optional, as they are not required to compute the sequence of clusterings.
+However, we can find them at low computational effort and they provide valuable additional information: they explicitly represent how the separation is realized.
+In particular, the current power diagram serves as a classifier at the current step of the transition; a new item added to the data set would be added to the cluster of the cell it falls in.

 Throughout the sequence, the site vectors follow a linear transition from sites $s$ to sites $t$, i.e., $(1-\lambda) s + \lambda t$ for increasing $\lambda$.
-The site vectors of LSAs $C^\nu$ and corresponding $P^\nu$ will coincide.
-Consecutive clusterings $C^\nu$ and $C^{\nu-1}$ will both be constrained LSAs for the site vector of $\overline{P}^\nu$, i.e., their objective function values with respect to these sites are equally good.
+For $\lambda = 0$ or $1$, multiple clusterings for the same sites $s$ or $t$ may appear.
+The site vectors of LSAs $C^\nu$ and corresponding $P^\nu$ coincide.
+Consecutive clusterings $C^\nu$ and $C^{\nu-1}$ are both constrained LSAs for the site vector of $\overline{P}^\nu$, i.e., their objective function values with respect to these sites are equally good.